captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 But Mr. Dickson was a good man.
 ---
 ## MRS. DICKSON:
-Bless his broken-down soul.
+Bless his broke-down soul.
 ---
-He had fine suits and perfect diction,
+He had fine suits
 ---
-and was too high on opium to notice that he was married.
+and perfect diction,
 ---
-But I would not be a washerwoman if it killed me.
+and was too high on opium
 ---
-And I have absolutely marvelous hands to prove it.
+to even notice he was married.
 ---
-But you have godly fingers and a means,
+But I would not be a washerwoman
 ---
+if it killed me.
+---
+And I have perfectly
+---
+marvelous hands to prove it.
+---
+But you
+---
+you have godly fingers and a
+means,
+---
 and you deserve a gentleman.
 ---
-Why gamble it all away for a
+Why gamble it all away on some common laborer?
-common laborer?
 ---
 ## ESTHER:
 Love.
 ---
 ## MRS. DICKSON:
-Don't you let a man
+Don't let no man
 ---
-have no part of your heart
+have a part of your heart
 ---
 without getting a piece of his.
+---
+template: music
 ---
 ## GEORGE:
 Dear Esther,